facultyai/dash-bootstrap-components/docs/content/docs/quickstart.md

 ## Installation

-Dash Bootstrap components can be used with Dash in Python, R or Julia.
+_dash-bootstrap-components_ can be used with Dash in Python, R or Julia.

 ~~~bootstrap-tabs
 Python